-Yes, but due to incompatibilities with the SCSI standard in old UltraSatan firmwares using firmware version 1.20 or newer is recommended.
-This note also applies to all old HDDRIVER versions.
+Yes, but due to incompatibilities with the SCSI standard in old UltraSatan firmwares using firmware version 1.20 or newer is highly recommended.

 Just like for any device with removable media, for the UltraSatan the settings for removable media drives, which can be configured with HDDRUTIL, are relevant.

 Each time when booting HDDRIVER reports a different ID for an IDE/ATAPI/SATA drive.